These fresh mint brownies are made in one bowl, with creamy melted chocolate and bright freshly chopped mint leaves.

 In the same large microwave-safe bowl, combine the mint butter and chocolate chips.
 Melt in 30-second increments at 50% power, whisking in between each increment until completely smooth.

-Pour the batter into the prepared baking dish.
-Bake at 350 degrees Fahrenheit for 30-40 minutes or until a toothpick inserted in the center comes out with very moist crumbs clinging to it.
+Step 8: Pour the batter into the prepared baking dish.
+Bake for 30-40 minutes or until a toothpick inserted in the center comes out with very moist crumbs clinging to it.
 Remember the brownies will continue to bake as they cool.

 Cool completely before using the parchment paper to lift the brownies from the pan.